memph1024/swapdex-documentation/docs/what-to-try/account-generation.md

 ## **Polkadot{.js} Browser Extension**
 ---

-Since Polkadot and SwapDex share the same foundation, namely Substrate, the Polkadot{.js} browser extension is a recommended way to create SwapDex-Substrate accounts.
+Since Polkadot and Kusari share the same foundation, namely Substrate, the Polkadot{.js} browser extension is the recommended way to create your Kusari account.

 - [Polkadot{.js} Browser Extension for Chrome & Brave](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd)
 - [Polkadot{.js} Browser Extension for Firefox](https://addons.mozilla.org/en-US/firefox/addon/polkadot-js-extension/)

 The Polkadot{.js} browser extension provides a reasonable balance of security and usability.
-It provides a separate local mechanism to generate your address and interact with Polkadot.
+It's comparable to MetaMask for Ethereum.
+It provides a separate local mechanism to generate your address and interact with Kusari.

-This method involves installing the Polkadot{.js} plugin and using it as a "virtual vault," separate from your browser, to store your private keys.
-It also allows the signing of transactions and similar functionality.
-It is still running on the same computer you use to connect to the internet and thus is less secure than using Parity Signer or other air-gapped approaches.
+So let's start installing the Polkadot{.js} plugin to enable you to interact with Kusari.

 ## **Create an Account**
 ---